xxfoundation/elixxir-registration/README.md

 # The minimum version required of servers to connect
 minServerVersion:  "0.0.0"

+# The minimum version required of clients to connect
+minClientVersion: "0.0.0"

 # Disable pinging of Gateway public IP address.
 disableGatewayPing: false